How much alcohol is too much?

 Binge drinking is drinking excessively over a period of time, and it’s dangerous.
 Unfortunately, it’s not uncommon.

-“Many people binge drink without knowing it and they’re doing harm to their bodies—both in the short term and long term,” said Vangarelli.
+“Many people binge drink without knowing it and they’re doing harm to their bodies—both in the short term and long term,” adds Ms. Davis.
 “Drinking too much can lead to injuries like falls, car crashes and alcohol poisoning, among others.”

 Binge drinking is defined as drinking enough to raise your blood alcohol content (BAC) to .08 percent or higher.
 For men, this is typically five drinks in about two hours; for women, it’s about four drinks.

-“You’ll spare yourself the risk of causing injury to yourself or others—and you’ll also feel better when you wake up the next morning,” said Vangarelli.
+“You’ll spare yourself the risk of causing injury to yourself or others—and you’ll also feel better when you wake up the next morning,” says Ms. Davis.